wda-lk/wda-dev-website/README.md

-# website for WDA devlopment team
+# Website for WDA devlopment team.